CrossCraft/CrossCraft-Classic-Server/README.md

 CrossCraft-Classic is a project that aims to recreate Minecraft Java Edition: Classic without looking at any of the source code of the original application and without using the original copyrighted assets.
 All knowledge is figured out with an understanding of in-game mechanics and is approximated to be as close as possible to the original.

-The CrossCraft-Classic-Server is available on Windows, Mac, and Linux
+The CrossCraft-Classic-Server is available on Windows, Mac, and Linux.

+We are not associated with Mojang or Microsoft.

 ## Download